m-hemma-k/CYP2D6-GenoMatcher/README.md

 1. If the `install.sh` script reports missing files or directories:

    - Verify that all input files are placed in their respective locations.
-   - Check that required folders, such as `RefSeqGene` and `input`, exist.
+   - Check that required folder `00/-preprocessong_data/input/CYP2D6-6.2/GRCh38` exists.

 2. If the `.bat` file does not execute: